• Skip to main content

 • Optional: make the garlic butter, then rub under the skin of the breasts, thighs, and legs.

 • Truss the legs closed with twine.
 Rub all over with the olive oil or room temperature butter.
-Season with an additional 1 tsp salt and ground pepper to taste.
+Season with an additional 1 teaspoon salt and ground pepper to taste.

 Instant Pot Chicken